 Once the offer has been negotiated and agreed upon, we will move toward closing the transaction.
 There are many steps here and one of the most important is having the home inspected.
 The buyer hires the inspector and pays for the inspection.
 I have a number of home inspectors that I can refer to you or you might find your own licensed home inspector.
 The inspector will be looking for material defects which pose a health or safety issue to the buyer.
-The general categories of material defects include the roof, the electrical system, the furnace/heating system, plumbing, crawl space, pest infestation, mold or mildew.
+The general categories of material defects include the roof, the electrical system, the furnace/heating system, plumbing, pest infestation, mold or mildew.
 Other defects may be only cosmetic.

 The Important Things To Know About The Inspection: